jsaari97/jsaari-com/content/projects/eresults-parser.md

 ---
 title: EResults parser
-description: Parse orientation results from HTML to easy to use JSON.
+description: Parse orientation results from HTML to easy to use JSON and deploy service as a serverless Lambda function.
 languages: [TypeScript]
 repository: https://github.com/jsaari97/eresults-parser
 ---